PagerDuty/terraform-provider-pagerduty/website/docs/d/vendor.html.markdown

 Use this data source to get information about a specific [vendor][1] that you can use for a service integration (e.g. Amazon Cloudwatch, Splunk, Datadog).

+-> For the case of vendors that rely on [Change Events][2] (e.g. Jekings CI, Github, Gitlab, ...) is important to know that those vendors are only available with [PagerDuty AIOps][3] add-on.
+Therefore, they won't be accessible as result of `pagerduty_vendor` data source without the proper entitlements.

 ## Example Usage

 ```hcl